radRoy/imageProcessTif/README.md

   - Each training and validation image must have an Overlay of the segmentation label saved into it.
 Refer to this [video tutorial on generating training data by Thomas Naert](https://lienkamplab.org/wp-content/uploads/2021/10/2_Annotation.mp4) from the [lienkamplab.org page for deep learning resources](https://lienkamplab.org/deep-learning-models/).
     - Therefore, I need to take my 3D binary masks (tif stacks) from a previous dataset (TBD: which one? note here.) and make Image > Overlay from them for each training and validation image (& per channel if multichannel training data).
   - **dataset08.0**: positive fluorescence control heart segmentation dataset
+    - I separated the single slices of every specime's z-stack into separate tif images (one slice per tif image), on the group drive.
+I wrote an `.ijm` script for that.
+    - I did not use all the slices for training a unet model.
+Refer to my [`README-protocol.md`][README protocol] entry for the  [day 231113][231113 monday] for potentially more information.
+    - train / val: specimen id01-id05 train, id06-id07 val.
+    - slices 3, 13, 23, ..., 123 were used for each specimen.
   - **dataset08.1**: autofluorescence single channel heart segmentation dataset

 ## <u>links & information about Fiji / ImageJ (Macro)</u>